If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 Caption: This activity allows for a stronger connection in your team by mentioning random facts about each other.

 No matter how big your team is, they can get to know each other better with the Two Truths, One Lie game.
-The game is quite simple and straightforward – each person makes three statements about themselves.
+The game is quite simple – each person makes three statements about themselves.
 One of these statements is a lie.
-Everyone else tries to guess whether each statement is a truth or the lie.
+Everyone else tries to guess whether each statement is a truth or a lie.

 18. Random Acts of Kindness